Table of Contents

-Think of the power that Mark Zuckerberg has.
+Think of the power that someone like Elon Musk has.
 He can make whatever changes he wants to his company, and you, as a user, have little to no say in it.
 That's centralization.

 Most companies today have a centralized structure, with a small group of people at the top making all the decisions.

 Now, imagine an organization where there is no boss.
 No one person or group is in charge.
 Decisions are made democratically by the users.